littletwinkle/CICD_DevOpsProject_July21/README.md

 **CICD DEVOPSPROJECT JULY21**
 **Static Website CI/CD Pipeline with AWS**
 This repository contains the source code for a static website and the full infrastructure-as-code (IaC) for a robust Continuous Integration/Continuous Deployment (CI/CD) pipeline on AWS.
 The pipeline automates the process of building and deploying the website from a GitHub push, ensuring a seamless and efficient workflow.

 **Key Technologies:**
 * GitHub: Source code repository and trigger for the CI/CD pipeline.

+CICD DEVOPSPROJECT JULY21

+<u>Static Website CI/CD Pipeline with AWS</u>

+This repository contains the source code for a static website and the full infrastructure-as-code (IaC) for a robust Continuous Integration/Continuous Deployment (CI/CD) pipeline on AWS.
+The pipeline automates the process of building and deploying the website from a GitHub push, ensuring a seamless and efficient workflow.

+<u>Key Technologies</u>
+GitHub: Source code repository and trigger for the CI/CD pipeline.

 * AWS CodePipeline: Orchestrates the end-to-end delivery process, from source to deployment.